Writing in Academic English: A Hands-On Workshop for Nordic Scholars

 The course’s main focus, however, will be on a longer English-language piece (3500–7000 words), submitted by participants in advance – hopefully, a piece intended for a conference or publication.
 Students will read and comment on each other’s papers, discuss them during the course itself, and finally – after they have re-submitted the paper with revised English (if such revision is necessary) – receive the teacher’s specific suggestions for editing and review.

-The workshop begins at noon on Thursday, April 2nd, and continues until 4 p.m. on Saturday, April 4th.
+The workshop begins at noon on Thursday, March 31st, and continues until 4 p.m. on Saturday, April 2nd.
 It takes place at Klubbensborg, in Stockholm (www.klubbensborg.se/).
 We will fully fund 15 selected PhD candidates and post-docs.
-This includes the course itself, meals, accommodation, and a Saturday excursion – by boat - to Drottningholm Castle.
+This includes the course itself, meals, accommodation at Klubbensborg, and a Saturday excursion.
 We cannot, however, cover travel costs, but ask participants to meet these with the assistance of their home institutions.

 The course will be led by Madeleine Hurd, Associate Professor of History at Södertörn University.
 She is a native English speaker, with a PhD from Harvard University, and twenty years’ experience in translating, editing and revising English-language texts in both the humanities and social sciences.
 She specialises in texts by Scandinavian and German scholars.
 Professor Norbert Götz will serve as co-teacher.
 Besides his contribution as someone constantly working on improving his own English, he has valuable experience in editing the texts of others and in employing in-house and commercial language editing services.